 about me

 I believe machine learning is uniquely suited for positive societal impact in climate science because of access to large volumes of data, an explosion of research and interest in machine learning / AI generally, and the human desire to leave the world in a better place than we found it.
-If you are a machine learner OR a climate science domain expert looking to collaborate, please do not hesitate to contact me at jerryL9 at uci.edu.
+If you are a machine learner OR a climate science domain expert looking to collaborate, please do not hesitate to contact me at jlin404 at bu.edu.

 more about me